frequency-humming/bsky_test/README.md

     index -> profile page with ability to create a post

-    timeline -> post feed with ability to like posts
+    timeline -> post feed with ability to like posts  and see user profiles

     network -> all created posts based on language (no login needed)